How To Pack Test Strips for Shipping

 Ready to ship?

-Visit Cash 4 Diabetic Strips to place your order, print your label, and get paid within 1 business day after your package is processed.
+Visit Cash 4 Diabetic Strips to place your order, print your label, and receive payment within 2 business days after inspection.